The Pre-Legal Committee

 Allegheny’s two pre-legal advisors are members of the Northeast Association for Pre-Law Advisors, an organization that links undergraduate pre-law advisors (and their students) with law school admissions committees and faculty.
 The advisors are:

-- Kristin Mook, Assistant Director of Career Services, is Allegheny’s pre-law advisor.
-She is a member of MAPLA, the Mid-West Association for Pre-Law Advisors, an organization that links undergraduate pre-law advisors (and their students) with law school admissions committees and faculty.
+- Kristin Black, Assistant Director of Career Services, is Allegheny’s pre-law advisor.
+She is a member of NAPLA, the Northeast Association for Pre-Law Advisors, an organization that links undergraduate pre-law advisors (and their students) with law school admissions committees and faculty.

 A key element in the law school application process is recommendations from faculty and internship sponsors.
 Allegheny’s recommendations carry enormous weight because faculty here have such good knowledge of their students-as individuals, friends, and scholars.